-With Netflix plucking away at the page turners, and taking great strides to bring greater variety to the stuff we lose our weekends to, we take aim at 10 books we feel deserve adaptation by the ever-more-powerful streaming giant.
+With Netflix plucking away at the page turners - graphic novels or otherwise - and taking great strides to bring greater variety to the stuff we lose our weekends to, we take aim at 10 books we feel deserve adaptation by the ever-more-powerful streaming giant.

 (And don’t worry: There are no spoilers ahead, so you’ll be able to binge them all when Netflix invariably take note and nick all our ideas.)